Project Porchlight

 People Together?

-Some neighbors enjoy helping things happen.
-If you like inviting people, hosting gatherings, or helping others connect—you might be a Block Builder.
+If you enjoy inviting people, hosting simple gatherings, or starting activities, you might be a Block Builder.
+Block Builders help make connection easier for everyone else.

 Learn About Block Builders ↓